Tubsamon/CRM-Workshop/Homework 08 - Campaign Respond Model/README.md

   - Add new CLV parameter.
   - Delete some parameter by considering from Correlation Matrix Plots and Pair Plots.
   - After run model again >> get the better result.
-  - You can follow step-by-step from link : https://colab.research.google.com/drive/1hPG0twUNGK63S_2I2ChHb2KzmOjf65BL?usp=sharing
+  - You can follow step-by-step from [link](https://colab.research.google.com/drive/1hPG0twUNGK63S_2I2ChHb2KzmOjf65BL?usp=sharing)
   - In the link has steps as below
       - Importing libraries and datasets
       - Data Preparation